 San Jose is the home of PayPal Working Capital’s corporate headquarters.

 You can call them at: (888) 221-1161.
-Their contact page is here: https://www.paypal.com/us/selfhelp/home.
+Their contact page is here: https://www.paypal.com/us/smarthelp/contact-us.
 They have been in business since 1998 but that is actually how long PayPal itself has been in business.

 And you have to pay off any existing PayPal Working Capital loan.

 Automatic repayments are deducted as a percentage of each PayPal sale.
 The fee is based on your business’s PayPal sales history, your loan amount, and the repayment percentage chosen.
 A higher payment percentage will lower the fee.
-Their fixed fee is $500.

 Advantages include that the payments are deducted from sales so are easier to make and not miss.
 Plus few American-based online lenders seem to offer funding which is available outside the United States.
 PayPal does a lot of volume and is accepted by numerous merchants.

-That is because Amazon does not take PayPal.
+This is because Amazon does not take PayPal.
 Hence that will artificially decrease your revenues as perceived by PayPal Working Capital.
 It will also make it far less convenient to pay back your loan.